 CBD oil is usually taken orally under the tongue using a dropper, after which it is absorbed through the mucous membranes and directly enters the bloodstream without having to go through the digestive system.

-What is CBD Cream?
+What is CBD Cream For Pain?

 A few different topical formats can be made with CBD, including creams.
 These are produced with the extracted oils from the hemp or cannabis plant that is then infused into a topical base.
 Like CBD oil formats, the CBD from creams interacts with the CB2 receptors of the ECS to provide pain-relieving effects.